 You can guess what that might be.

 To donate to the Cindy Jarrett-Pulliam Scholarship Fund, click here.
 Under gift designations, click “Choose an Area of Support” and select “Cindy Jarrett-Pulliam Scholarship Fund” on the popup menu.
 Mail checks to the Novant Health Forsyth Medical Center Foundation, 1701 South Hawthorne Road, Winston-Salem, NC 27103.
 Please note donation is for the Cindy Jarrett-Pulliam Scholarship Fund.
-This scholarship is available to Novant Health nurses in the greater Winston-Salem market.
-Nurses will receive information about application details.
+This scholarship is available to Novant Health nurses in the Winston-Salem area.